“Many of the people scolded him and told him to be quiet. But he shouted even more loudly, ‘Son of David, have mercy on me!'” (Mark 10:48 GNT).

 And look what happened: When he shouted out to Jesus, everyone around him told him, “Don’t do that.
 Be quiet.
 Don’t make a scene.
 Surely Jesus Christ isn’t interested in you.
 He has more important things to do.”

-The Devil whispers things like that to a lot of us.
-When that opportunity for faith comes into our heart, thoughts like “God surely wouldn’t be interested in you” and “Don’t make a scene” and “What would people think of you?” keep us from having faith.
+The devil whispers things like that to a lot of us.
+When that opportunity for faith comes into our heart, thoughts like, “God surely wouldn’t be interested in you” or “Don’t make a scene” or “What would people think of you?” keep us from having faith.
 When you see an opportunity to change, there are all kinds of shouts from inside and around you that tell you not to rock the boat.

 But God is asking you to do something greater than you’ve ever done before: He’s asking you to depend on him completely.
-That may seem a bit scary?
-But when God asks something of us, you and I have a choice: We can fall back on our fears and stay the way we are?
-Or we can move past our fears and step forward in faith?
-God is always waiting to meet us on the other side of any take a step of faith.
+Don’t you think that’s going to feel a little bit scary?
+Of course it is.
+And when God asks something of you, you have a choice.
+Are you going to fall back on your fear and stay the way that you are?
+Or are you going to tame your fear and step forward in faith?

 (By Pastor Rick Warren. http://pastorrick.com)

 For further readings, follow our daily bible reading plan with us.
-Readings for January can be found on our app and website, under resources.
+Today's reading: Prayer Psalm 19